Charges: Ex-firefighter threw extinguisher at Capitol Police

+Sanford, a supporter of President Donald Trump, got “caught up in the mob mentality,” his lawyer, Enrique Latoison, told The Associated Press.

-The charges against Sanford are not related to the widely publicized attack on Officer Brian Sicknick, who also was attacked with a fire extinguisher during the siege and died.
+The charges against Sanford are not related to the widely publicized attack on Officer Brian Sicknick, who also was assaulted with a fire extinguisher during the siege and who later died.

-Sanford, who surrendered to the FBI early Thursday, was being held in Pennsylvania’s Lehigh County jail, where he had an initial appearance via video Thursday before U.S. Magistrate Judge Henry S. Perkin, whose courtroom is in Allentown.
+Sanford was held in Pennsylvania’s Lehigh County jail, where he had an initial court appearance by video Thursday and was denied bail.

-Sanford’s lawyer argued that Sanford should be released on bail, citing his lengthy service as a firefighter, his strong family ties and his lack of a criminal record.
-Sanford did not go to Washington with the intent of rioting, and does not belong to any extremist groups, defense lawyer Enrique Latoison argued.
+Latoison argued to the judge that Sanford should be released on bail, citing his long service as a firefighter, his strong family ties and his lack of a criminal record.
+Sanford, a married father of three, did not go to Washington with weapons or the intent of rioting, and does not belong to any extremist groups, Latoison argued.

-A federal prosecutor noted that a search of Sanford’s house Thursday turned up T-shirt associated with the Proud Boys, a far-right extremist group.
+A federal prosecutor asserted in court — apparently in error — that a search of Sanford’s house Thursday turned up a T-shirt associated with the Proud Boys, a far-right group.
+Latoison told AP afterward that an inventory of the search listed no such T-shirt, and he said Sanford vigorously denied owning one.
+The prosecutor later acknowledged she had misspoken, blaming a miscommunication among FBI agents, Latoison said in a follow-up interview late Thursday.

+“That’s a big mistake, and I’m not happy about it,” Latoison said.
+“I thought he was coming home until she came back with that.”

 Noting the seriousness of the charges, the judge ordered Sanford to be held without bail, saying he presented a danger to the community.